lkrms/pretty-php/docs/Rules.md

 Newlines are added before both operators in ternary expressions where one operator has a leading newline.

 In anonymous functions with lexical variables after parameters that break over multiple lines, newlines are added before each parameter.
 If the list of variables after `use` breaks over multiple lines, newlines are also added before each variable.

+In pipe chains where a pipe operator (`|>`) has a leading newline, newlines are added before every pipe operator.

 In method chains where an object operator (`->` or `?->`) has a leading newline, newlines are added before every object operator.
 If the `AlignChains` rule is enabled and strict PSR-12 compliance is not, the first object operator in the chain is excluded from this operation.